bootUR: An R Package for Bootstrap Unit Root Tests: Unit root tests

 Throughout this section, we use the following notation.
 Consider $N$ time series for which one would like to test the presence of a unit root.
 We denote their respective individual unit root test statistics by $UR_i, \ 1\leq i \leq N$.
 Typically these would correspond to one of the tests discussed in Section \ref{subsec:iURT}.
 Without loss of generality, we assume that rejections occur for small values of the test statistic.

-\paragraph{Panel Unit Root Tests} Panel unit root tests view the multiple time series as a coherent panel dataset, and exploit the similarity between such time series to pool the information in them and achieve more powerful tests.
-They have a long tradition in econometrics, see e.g.~\cite{breitung2008unit} or \cite{Choi15} for reviews.
+\paragraph{Panel unit root tests} Panel unit root tests view the multiple time series as a coherent panel dataset, and exploit the similarity between such time series to pool the information in them and achieve more powerful tests.
+They have a long tradition in econometrics, see e.g., \cite{breitung2008unit} or \cite{Choi15} for reviews.
 A typical panel unit root test has the null hypothesis that all series have a unit root.
 Rejection of this null hypothesis is then typically interpreted as evidence that a `significant proportion' of the series is stationary.
-However, how large that proportion is, or which series are stationary is not revealed by the test.
-This makes panel unit root tests difficult to interpret, and limits their usefulness as pre-tests when determining the order of integration of each time series in a dataset.
-Nonetheless, the panel unit root null hypothesis may be interesting in its own right.
-Moreover, \citet{Pesaran12} suggests to use panel unit root tests as an initial screening tool for analyzing multiple series; if the panel unit root test rejects the null, this indicates that the individual series need to examined further; if not, treating the full dataset as $I(1)$ may be a reasonable choice.
-For these reasons \pkg{bootUR} also includes some functionality to test the panel unit root hypothesis, although this is not our main focus given the interpretational difficulties.
+However, how large that proportion is, or which series are stationary is not revealed by the test. \citet{Pesaran12} therefore suggests to use panel unit root tests as an initial screening tool for analyzing multiple series; if the panel unit root test rejects the null, this indicates that the individual series need to examined further; if not, treating the full dataset as $I(1)$ may be a reasonable choice.

 We implement the bootstrap Group-Mean ($GM$) test of \cite{PSU11}